khanhnamle1994/MetaRec/Matrix-Factorization-Experiments/README.md

 TensorboardX
 ```

-## Processing and Loading Data
+## Download and Process Data
-You can download the MovieLens-1M dataset from [this folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/ml-1m).
+* You can download the MovieLens-1M dataset from [this folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/ml-1m).
-* [data.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/data.py): This is the script that pre-processes the data.
+* [data.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/data.py) is the script that pre-processes the data.
-* [loader.py](https://github.com/khanhnamle1994/transfer-rec/blob/master/Matrix-Factorization-Experiments/loader.py): This is the script that loads the data.

 ## Training Models